rubyonjets/jets/docs/_docs/core-resource.md

 The `resource` method creates the [AWS::Events::Rule](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-events-rule.html) as a CloudFormation resource.
 The keys of the Hash structure use the underscore format following Ruby naming convention.
 As part of CloudFormation template processing, the underscored keys are camelized before deploying to CloudFormation.

 With this design, Jets allows you to create any resource associated with your Lambda functions.
+Once you see how the `resource` method works, you can define any resource that you required.
 Methods like `rate`, `cron`, `event_rule`, `event_pattern` simply run some setup logic and call the `resource` method.

 Understanding the core `resource` model is key to unlocking the power of full customization to a Jets application.
-It is also the how you would start defining your own custom shorthand resource methods.
+Once you get used to the `resource` method, you would start defining your own custom shorthand resource methods that wrap the `resource` method for more concise code.

 <a id="prev" class="btn btn-basic" href="{% link _docs/faster-development.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/shared-resources.md %}">Next Step</a>